Nillerr/Amplified.CSharp/README.md

 ### Static imports

-It is recommended to add the following using statement to files where a instances of the types within this library are created.
+We recommended adding a static import of the following namespace, in files where creation of `Maybe<T>` instances occur.
 ```C#
 using static Amplified.CSharp.Maybe;
 ```